Make-School-Courses/MOB-2.2-Game-Development/Lessons/04-Working-with-Scenes/Lesson4.md

 - If `false`, then the sound is played normally.

-2) Pass an 1 to the node to stop audio playback.
+2) Pass an `SKAction` to the node to stop audio playback.

 3) Restart audio playback.